-Sex addiction is reported to impact around 10 percent of all American males and around seven percent of females.
-The numbers affected are likely to be higher, as the experience of shame and guilt associated with the disorder can prevent people from discussing the problem, openly.
+Sex addiction impacts around 10 percent of all American males and seven percent of females.
+The numbers affected are likely higher, as the experience of shame and guilt associated with the disorder can prevent people from discussing the problem openly.
 These high levels of reported sexual addiction mean that it is even more prevalent than experiences of depression disorders.

 Identifying Sex Addiction

-As with all classifiable disorders, the thoughts and behaviors associated with sexual addiction will be interfering with your ability to live a healthy, productive, life.
-It will be causing problems in your relationships and will be distressing to your own mental health.
-The following are some of the factors which signal that sex has become an addiction for you.
+As with all classifiable disorders, the thoughts and behaviors associated with sexual addiction will interfere with your ability to live a healthy, productive life.
+It will cause problems in your relationships and be distressing to your mental health.
+The following are some factors indicating that sex has become an addiction for you.

 Thoughts of sex and sexual behaviors will consume far too much of your time.
 You will find your mind drifting off into sexual fantasies when you are supposed to be mentally engaging in other tasks, and your free time will be taken over with thoughts of sex.

-It will feel as though you have little control regarding overindulging in sexual fantasies or acting out sexual behaviors.
+It will feel like you have little control over obsessing sexual fantasies or acting out sexual behaviors.
 These compulsions may take the form of masturbation, watching pornography, or paying for sex.

 Admitting to the nature and frequency of your sexual thoughts and behaviors will cause social strife, so you begin to tell lies to conceal the extent of the problem.
-When your lies are revealed, more lies will be considered necessary for smoothing out the mess.
+More lies will be considered necessary for smoothing out the mess when your lies are revealed.